wygulmage/after-sundown/monsters.md

 Trolls have a nonstandard attribute array because they were never humans.
 Before their Potency modifier and their constant Giant Size, their attribute ranges are:
 S: 5/10 A: 1/5 I: 1/5 L: 1/3 W: 3/8 C: 1/6

-A Troll has an Infernal power source and a Continuous power schedule.[list]**Troll Starting Powers**
+A Troll has an Infernal power source and a Continuous power schedule.**Troll Starting Powers**

 - Core Discipline: Clout and Fortitude -
 * Vigor (Basic Clout)